spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 Also,it adds a layer of protection, making it harder for attackers to guess or steal the password.

-### Lab instruction 7
+### Lab instruction 7 and Lab insruction 8
-In this section of the lab, I inserted the commands to disable password encyption.
+In this section of the lab, I inserted the commands below to disable password encyption.

 R1>enable

 Password:

 R1#configure terminal

 Enter configuration commands, one per line.
 End with CNTL/Z.

 R1(config)#no service password-encryption

 R1(config)#

 ![image](https://github.com/user-attachments/assets/798b1db8-4127-4efc-a7d0-6bc4d6f8942e)

 ![image](https://github.com/user-attachments/assets/7c4ce453-f1c9-45e9-9653-80e17c326f06)

+I went back to view the router settings after disabling the encyption for the passwords set up on each individual router.My goal was to identify if the passwords wouldnt showcase as unreadable formats.
+However, the passwords remain encyrpted.
+Disabling password encryption will only affect new passwords set in the future.
+It does not decrypt or change passwords that were already encrypted before encryption was turned off.

+So, this answer the question View the password in the running configuration.
+Is it encrypted?